cran/TSEtools/README.md

 TSEtools
 URL: https://github.com/cran/TSEtools

+*** Version 0.2.1  (April, 2021)
+- Removed the percentage from the output values
+- Changed the method of reading the data

 *** Version 0.2.0  (January, 2021)

 - Added new functions of "prtf" and "capm" to calculate the portfolio of the assets price model